Should You Create a New Profit Center in Real Estate by Becoming a Lender?

 In my early days as an agent working with investor-buyers, though, I learned fast that if my investor clients didn't work out the financing side of the transactions I was brokering for them, I didn't get paid my commission.
 Nothing happens until the money changes hands, and "the bank" seemed in control of that part of things.

-When I started networking with other real estate investors and attending local real estate club meetings, I learned about “being the bank” and other alternative investments—and ways to create multiple streams of income (see recent article, “How to Create Multiple Streams of Income in Real Estate”).
+When I started networking with other real estate investors and attending local real estate club meetings, I learned about “being the bank” and other alternative investments—and ways to create multiple streams of income (see the article, “How to Create Multiple Streams of Income in Real Estate”).

 Lending Opens Up a Whole New Profit Stream in Real Estate